Happyr/service-mocking/README.md

 So how is this magic working?

 When the container is built a new proxy class is generated from your service definition.
 The proxy class acts and behaves just as the original.
-But on each method call if checks the `ProxyDefinition` if a custom behavior have been added.
+But on each method call it checks the `ProxyDefinition` if a custom behavior have been added.

 With help from static properties, the `ProxyDefinition` will be remembered even if